plotly/plotly.github.io/_posts/fundamentals/2016-09-02-how-to-use-the-JSON-editor-in-Plotly-2.md

    sub-steps:
     - copy: "Although this object is labeled as 'data', it's important to note that you cannot edit your data here.
 To do that, follow [this tutorial](https://help.plot.ly/add-data-to-the-plotly-grid/)."
       img: "![JSON Data](../static/images/json-tree-editor/JSON-menu-data.png)"
     - copy: "There are three parts to this 'data' object because when this plot was created, three traces were added to it.
-All the elements will be the same in each of these 'Traces', but depending on what you want each of these 'Traces' to look like, they'll be filled differently."
+Each of these 'Traces' contain the same editable properties and can be edited to individually style each trace."
     - copy: "This is where you can change the trace properties such as the trace name, thickness of the lines, marker size, symbol, point diameter, colors for each element of the trace, etc."
     - copy: "Let's consider an instance where we want to change the marker symbol from 'circle' to 'cross' for the scatter trace in the plot.
-This is where the reference page mentioned earlier comes in handy!
-We can use any of [these symbols](https://plot.ly/javascript/reference/#scatter-marker-symbol), and it looks like 'cross' is available on that list!
-We'll go right ahead and change it, as well as the size."
+To cross-check if the symbol 'cross' is available, head to the reference page, as mentioned earlier, and navigate to the [symbols](https://plot.ly/javascript/reference/#scatter-marker-symbol) attribute under the marker property for the 'Scatter' type chart.
+It looks like 'cross' is available on that list."
-    - copy: "First, head to the scatter trace's properties.
-In this plot, the scatter trace is added last, hence, click on the last object ('2') to reveal its properties and then click on the property 'marker' to reveal the marker attributes."
+    - copy: "Now, head to the scatter trace's properties in the JSON tree.
+In this plot, the scatter trace is added in the last, hence, click on the last object ('2') to reveal its properties and then click on the property 'marker' to reveal the marker attributes."
       img: "![Traces image](../static/images/json-tree-editor/change-symbol.gif)"
     - copy: "How do you change them?
 Hover your mouse over the fields next to the attributes as seen above and type directly into the field, or select/unselect the checkbox, if available.
 See the image below for a quick example for selecting/unselecting a checkbox."
       img: "![True or false](../static/images/json-tree-editor/show-legend-JSON.gif)"